When is the best time to visit?

 The United Kingdom is attractive to a wide range of travellers, from budget backpackers to luxury travellers.

-London alone attracts tourists from all over the world, while Scotland and Wales attract more nature and beach oriented individuals.
+London alone attracts tourists from all over the world, Northern Ireland has stunning scenery and hiking trails, while Scotland and Wales attract more nature and beach oriented individuals.

 The UK truly offers a huge variety of possible activities, making it an attractive destination for everyone.